JyotiDixit172/Detection-of-Alzheimer-s-Disease-Using-CNN-Deep-Learning-Model/README.md

 # Detection-of-Alzheimer-s-Disease-Using-CNN-Deep-Learning-Model
 Categorized MRI scans into 4 classes Non-, Very mild, Mild,- &amp; Moderate-demented.
 For input data T1-weighted cross-sectional MRI Scans were used, Data was pre-processed using Grey scaling, Gaussian blur Techniques.
-Model Architecture consists of 9 Layers and Data Splitting Ratio was 80:10:10 (Training, Testing &amp; Validation).
+Model Architecture consists of 9 Layers and Data Splitting Ratio was 80:10:10 (Training, Testing &amp; Validation) with prediction accuracy greater than 90%.